 - 4.14 Of sites that have been developed since 2006, it has taken an average of 13.9 months between a development being granted planning permission and development starting on site, across all sizes of site.
-The average time for construction to start is fairly consistent for all sites with less than 25 dwellings being between 12 and 15 months; however for sites with more than 25 dwellings, the average increases to 27 months. - 4.15 However, there were 99 sites (17%) that took more than 36 months before development started on site, including 59 sites that were developing less than five units.
+The average time for construction to start is fairly consistent for all sites with less than 25 dwellings being between 12 and 15 months; however for sites with more than 25 dwellings, the average increases to 27 months. - 4.15 However, 17% that took more than 36 months before development started on site.
 The longest time between the original planning permission being granted and development commencing was 123 months.